-ISSUE: Whether the defendant was in custody at the time

-he was asked if he had been drinking?

-HELD: No. Ordinary traffic stops do not involve custody

-for purposes of the requirement to give Miranda
+- ISSUE: Whether the defendant was in custody when the officer asked him if he had been drinking? - HELD: No. Ordinary traffic stops do not involve custody for purposes of the requirement to give Miranda warnings.

-warnings.

 DISCUSSION: The rule of Berkemer v.
 McCarty, that ordinary traffic stops do not involve custody for the purposes of Miranda, governs this case.
 Although unquestionably a seizure, this stop had the same non-coercive aspects as the Berkemer seizure: a single police officer asking the defendant a modest number of questions and requesting him to perform simple tests in a location visible to passing motorists.
 The defendant was not in custody and, therefore, the officer did not have to administer Miranda warnings before questioning.